geek-cookbook/geek-cookbook/manuscript/ha-docker-swarm/shared-storage-gluster.md

 * [X] Persistent storage available to every node
 * [X] Resiliency in the event of the failure of a single (gluster) node

-## Chef's Notes 📓

-Future enhancements to this recipe include:
+[^1]:  Future enhancements to this recipe include:
     1. Migration of shared storage from GlusterFS to Ceph ()[#2](https://gitlab.funkypenguin.co.nz/funkypenguin/geeks-cookbook/issues/2))
     2. Correct the fact that volumes don't automount on boot ([#3](https://gitlab.funkypenguin.co.nz/funkypenguin/geeks-cookbook/issues/3))

+--8<-- "recipe-footer.md"